center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/implementationcoverage.rst

 whether the appropriate response is to improve an analytic, collect different telemetry, correct a mapping, or develop new detection content.

-See :doc:`Field-Level Telemetry Mappings & Scoring
+See :ref:`Field-Level Telemetry Mappings & Scoring
 <field-level-telemetry-mappings>` for guidance on connecting system
 interactions to available telemetry.